Joseph-ER/CV/README.md

 - OOP, TDD, MVC, DDD- Utilised mainly our final project Ratify
 - Improved my self-lead learning, especially in the final project (React Native 2 week section above)
 - Build excellent teamworking foundations using Agile workplace practices including sprints, standups, and retros
-- Great Github technique- commit often!
-- Introduction to complex topics such as Async, which I have further explored in Ratify, my final project
+- Introduction to Async, which I have further explored in Ratify, my final project
 - Web dev weeks covered HTML, HBS, and CSS for the front end design of projects
-- Database weeks included PostgreSQL and Postman, which I further in all 3 projects to explore MongoDB individually
+- Learnt database basics PostgreSQL and MongoDB for NoSQL
-- 3 different time constrained team working projects allowed me to become comfortable with Express and understand the principles involved in full-stack development
+- 3 different time constrained team working projects
+- Learnt basics of Express set up and principles of full-stack development

 #### Goldsmiths University of London (September 2018 to July 2021) 🎭